This post may contain affiliate links. Please read our disclosure policy.

 Because they contain eggs in the recipe, I would highly recommend refrigerating these pumpkin bars after baking and cooling.
 They stay fresh for up to 5 days in the fridge.

 This easy pumpkin bars recipe is great for fall and wonderful to serve a large crowd of people.
 They’re easy to make and can be customized to add different icings, frosting or whipped cream.
 Make them for parties, snacking or even Thanksgiving dessert.
 Everyone will love them!
+So, if you’re aiming for a laid-back dessert that hits the right notes without being overly sweet, this one’s for you!

 For more pumpkin recipes: